 I find it very satisfying to transform chunks of clay into stoneware ceramics.
 Throwing clay on the potters' wheel brings me peace.
-My work is mostly functional and inspired by my love for nature.
+My work is mostly functional and inspired by my love for nature and my youth in Africa.
 I like the idea that my pieces of ceramics will end up in your homes and gardens and give you some joy.

-For my latest work, I use the agateware technique for which I use contrasting clays.
+I believe clay does look wonderful on itself without glazing (except for the inside).
+That's why I love the agateware technique for which I use contrasting clays.
 These vases are made with very fast centering of the clay on the wheel because otherwise, the colors mix up too much.
 I love the feeling and look of the clays without any glaze.
 Only on the inside, I put a transparent glaze.

 My first Christmas ball is nominated for the best Christmas tree decoration by Colpaert Van Leemputten (the biggest ceramics shop in Belgium).
 This was my first trial to apply a porcelain slip on nigra stoneware clay.
 I'm impatient to try this on bigger vases.